 Is subletting illegal in Tennessee?

-Tennessee lets tenants of rental units the right to sublease the property, so long as the original lease doesn’t expressly prohibit subleasing.
+Tennessee lets tenants of rental units have the right to sublease the property so long as the original lease doesn’t expressly prohibit subleasing.

 Can a tenant sublet without permission?

-The lease may also state whether or not the tenant is required to obtain permission prior to subleasing.
+The lease may also state whether or not the tenant must obtain permission before subleasing.
 If the original lease contains no clause that forbids subletting nor does it specify that the tenant must ask permission, the tenant can sublease as they see fit without the landlord’s consent.

 How can you get out of a Tennessee sublease agreement?

 A sublease functions similarly to a traditional lease and is just as legally binding.
 A subtenant must follow the terms of the sublease agreement regarding how to exit their contract.
 In cases where subtenants violate the sublease agreement, the sublessor may be able to take legal action against them.

 In Tennessee, even if a sublessor had not received written permission from the property landlord, the subtenant would still be legally bound by the terms of the sublease agreement.